MathiasPBerger/gboml-docs-test/docs/source/installation.rst

 Installation
 ============

 Two installation options are currently available.
-First, GBOML can be installed via the pip package manager of Python.
-Second, GBOML can be installed manually by cloning the git repository.
+First, GBOML can be installed via the pip package manager and the Python Package Index (PyPI).
+Second, GBOML can be installed manually by cloning the git repository and installing the requirements.
 In addition, solvers must be installed separately, as described below.

 Installation via pip and PyPI